-The Launch Control is deactivated in the following cases (FI warning lamp no longer flashes): After full throttle, the throttle valve was closed by more than 1/3 of the way and/or there is no start within 3 minutes.

-To reactivate Launch Control, the engine must first be switched off for at least 10 seconds for safety reasons.
-This must occur regardless of whether the engine was started or not.
+The launch control is also deactivated in the following cases (malfunction indicator lamp no longer flashes): if the throttle valve is closed more than 1/3 of the way after full throttle, and/or if there is no start within 3 minutes.
+For safety reasons, the engine must be switched off for at least 10 seconds before the launch control can be activated again, regardless of whether the vehicle has been started or not.